mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 ===============================================

-This section describes how device models can be specified in the Domain Specific Language (DML) encoded in Scala.
+This section describes how device models can be specified in the Domain Specific Language (DML) encoded in Scala (Device Modeling in Scala -- DMS).
 Note that because there are multiple ways to express the device models in Scala, the specification described here should not be treated as prescriptive.
 Instead, the specification is provided as a guideline for people that are not familiar with Scala (but familiar with Java)